axibase/arduino/dataTransmission/README.md

 Make sure ATSD is running.
 Create rules in [ATSD](http://axibase.com/products/axibase-time-series-database/) to send mqtt messages when events occur.

-1. Go to ATSD web interface and open the "Rules" tab.
+1. Go to ATSD web interface and open the `Rules` tab.
 ![ATSD Rules](https://github.com/axibase/arduino/blob/master/dataTransmission/images/rules.png)

 2. Click the `Create` button at the bottom of page.
 Or, click the `Import` button and choose the [mqttResponseRule.xml](https://github.com/axibase/arduino/blob/master/dataTransmission/mqttResponseRule.xml) file to create the rule.
 If you will import rules from a file, you can skip steps 3-4.
 ![create rule](https://github.com/axibase/arduino/blob/master/dataTransmission/images/rules_bottom.png)

 3. Complete the fields as shown on the following images.
-Ensure that "enabled" checkbox is marked.
+Ensure that `enabled` checkbox is marked.
 ![rule overview](https://github.com/axibase/arduino/blob/master/dataTransmission/images/overview.png)

-4. Insert the row: `mosquitto_pub -t iot/${entity}/sub -m "TEST ALERT!"` in each action field and press the `Save` button.
+4. Insert the row: `mosquitto_pub -t iot/${entity}/sub -m "TEST ALERT!"` in each action field on `Actions` tab and press the `Save` button.
 ![action](https://github.com/axibase/arduino/blob/master/dataTransmission/images/action.png)

 5. All done.
 Your arduino device will print an alert message to your serial monitor after each publishing.